anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 <hr>

-## 6. Configuring Column Level Security - masking - on BigLake tables
+## 6. Configuring Column Level Masking - on BigLake tables

 Lets add masking to the setup we already did-